-Product- and Production-Concepts for modern Automobiles 2149670, WS 21/22, 2 SWS, Language: German, Open in study portal
+Product- and Production-Concepts for modern Automobiles

 The lecture illuminates the practical challenges of modern automotive engineering.
 As former leaders of the automotive industry, the lecturers refer to current aspects of automotive product development and production.

 The aim is to provide students with an overview of technological trends in the automotive industry.
 In this context, the course also focuses on changes in requirements due to new vehicle concepts, which may be caused by increased demands for individualisation, digitisation and sustainability.
 The challenges that arise in this context will be examined from both a production technology and product development perspective and will be illustrated with practical examples thanks to the many years of industrial experience of both lecturers.